 Recent studies have found that houseplants are really good for you!
-They help with breathing and purify the air, they can improve your immunity to illness and speed up recovery rates for surgery patients, and to top it off they’ve also been proven to help you concentrate on work.
+They help with breathing and purifying the air, and can improve your immunity to illness and speed up recovery rates for surgery patients.
+To top it off, they’ve also been proven to help you concentrate on work.
 And it looks like Brits are catching on to plants’ benefits too, as Google trend searches for “house plants” has seen a recent spike.

 Colin Campbell-Preston, horticulturalist and manager of Capital Garden Centres London, says: “Not only do house plants produce oxygen to circulate through the home, many also battle harmful airborne impurities.
 The spider plant (Chlorophytum comosum) is a prime example of this, capable of fighting benzene, formaldehyde, carbon monoxide and xylene.
 Some of these substances are found in household items, and exposure can be hazardous.”

-With all of this in mind it’s probably worth looking through our houseplant guide to see which plants you’d like to bring indoors based on the level of commitment you’ll need to keep them healthy.
+With all this in mind, it’s worth looking through our houseplant guide to see which plants you’d like to bring indoors based on the level of commitment you’ll need to keep them healthy.
+Keep reading for more!

 Embed This Image On Your Site (copy code below):